Tricentis/TCDefectIntegration_Jira/README.md

  - Jira's Webservice must  be enabled and accessible, and the ToscaSimple Defect Tracking AddIn must be installed.
  - The TCDefectIntegration.exe and TCDefectIntegration.exe.config have to be deployed to **%TRICENTIS_HOME%\ToscaCommander**.
+ - There is a 3rd party dependency, Newtonsoft.Json.dll must be in **%TRICENTIS_HOME%\libs**, which is the case with the default Tosca installation (version 9.2).

 ----------